Should I buy ecologic food?

 Chicken is the least environmentally hurtful meat, while pig is the least harmful red meat.
 But meat chickens (99% of Swedish chicken is Ross 308) and pigs (plus circus animals) are according to my AI robot “the planet’s unhappiest mammals”.
 Our most common chicken breed is made by humans, and their parents (who give birth to all the eggs) have eternally unhappy lives because of a chronic hunger that can’t be satisfied.

 The happiest mammals according to my AI robot is dogs, rats and quokkas.
 The first two are herd animals, and get comfort from each other.
 Like happy humans.
-Quokkas are happy since evolution haven’t taught them fear since they have no natural enemies (like penguins).
+Quokkas are happy since evolution haven’t taught them fear since they have no natural enemies (just like for penguins).

 Nancy is not that happy, but that’s just because of my stinking feet.